 - Samuel P. Huntington The Clash of Civilizations and the Remaking of World Order

 - Fons Trompenaars Riding the Waves of Culture: Understanding Diversity in Global Business

-Multicultural Books on Specific Countries or Regions
+Multicultural Books on Specific Country or Regional Books About Cultural Differences

 - Yale Richmond & Phyllis Gestrin, Into Africa